getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/message.md

 sidebar_order: 3
 ---

-The Log Entry Interface is a slightly improved version of the `message` attribute and can be used to split the log message from the log message
-parameters:

-A standard message, generally associated with parameterized logging.
+The Message Interface carries a log message that describes an event or error.
+Optionally, it can carry a format string and structured parameters.
+This can help to group similar messages into the same issue.

 ## Attributes

+`formatted`:

+: **Required**.
+The fully formatted message.
+If missing, Sentry will try to interpolate the message.

+  It must not exceed 8192 characters.
+Longer messages will be truncated.

 `message`:

-: The raw message string (uninterpolated).
+: _Optional_.
+The raw message string (uninterpolated).

   It must not exceed 8192 characters.
 Longer messages will be truncated.

 `params`:

-: An optional list of formatting parameters.
+: _Optional_: A list of formatting parameters, preferrably strings.
+Non-strings will be coerced to strings.

-`formatted`:

-: _Optional_.
-The fully formatted message.
-If missing, Sentry will try to interpolate the message.

 ## Examples